A collection of hints, tips, and how-tos that I've found useful during the first few weeks with my OLPC, which I hope will be of use to others...

 http://wiki.laptop.org/go/Support_FAQ#What_does_.22Register.22_.28in_Home_view.29_do.3F

-su -l /sbin/iwconfig eth0 mode managed essid/sbin/dhclient eth0 exit
+/sbin/iwconfig eth0 mode managed essid

 pref("network.proxy.http", "<set to your proxy server>");